-The exhibition titled The Spiritual Path curated by Benno Tempel, the Director of Gemeentemuseum Den Haag, revolves around Mondrian’s religious quest.
+The exhibition titled The Spiritual Path curated by Benno Tempel, the Director of Kunstmuseum Den Haag, revolves around Mondrian’s religious quest.
 It lasted throughout his lifetime and impacted virtually all of his works.
 A great example of master’s changing vision is his portrait of a girl with flowers named Kindje from 1900 – 1901, which you can see as part of the exhibition.

 Mondrian was born and raised in a strictly Calvinist family.
 Later on, the Christian dogma gave way to theosophy.
 Religion and philosophy had a prominent influence on Mondrian’s abstract style.

 Museum Villa Mondrian collaborates closely with Kunstmuseum Den Haag, which has 300 works by Mondrian in its collection.
 You can view the exhibition and listen to the audio tour recorded by Benno Tempel.

 Gelderland boasts a rich wealth of extraordinary natural and cultural treasures.
 It is the biggest province in Holland.
 There are art museums in Arnhem, Nijmegen, and Apeldoorn.
 Winterswijk is located in the eastern part of Gelderland, where Piet Mondrian grew up and discovered his passion for painting.